-High-risk investment can be great for the right kind of investor – someone who can afford to take the risks and possible losses and understands that’s the case.
+High-risk investment can be great for the right kind of investor.
+Someone who can afford to take the risks and possible losses and understands that’s the case.

 Negligent financial advice is one of the biggest factors in pension transfer mis-selling.

-Or we offer a free initial check to see if you may have been mis-sold.
+We offer a free initial check to see if you may have been mis-sold.
 It’s just a simple chat with one of our team who can briefly assess if you may have a case.
 There’s no obligation to use our service.

 You are not required to use our services to pursue your claim.
 You can also seek further advice or shop around subject to any time limits within which a claim must be made.

-It is possible for you to present the claim for free, either to the firm or person against whom you wish to complain or to the statutory ombudsman (Financial Ombudsman Service or Pension Ombudsman Service) or the Financial Compensation Scheme, whichever is applicable to your claim.
+It is possible for you to present the claim for free, either to the firm or person against whom you wish to complain or to the statutory ombudsman (Financial Ombudsman Service or Pension Ombudsman Service) or the Financial Services Compensation Scheme, whichever is applicable to your claim.

 We will not make or pursue a claim, or advise you to, if we know or have reasonable grounds to suspect that the claim does not have a good arguable basis, and or is fraudulent or frivolous.